The people versus the King: Thailand's unprecedented revolt

 The King's scheduled stay won't just be a run-of-the-mill royal engagement, however.
 In recent months, the idea of a sacrosanct monarchy and a King shielded from public scrutiny has been torn apart by a new generation of young Thais, who are openly challenging the powerful institution.

-On Tuesday, scuffles broke out between anti monarchy protesters and police at Bangkok's Democracy Monument, which has been a meeting place during months of protests.
+On Tuesday, scuffles broke out between anti-monarchy protesters and police at Bangkok's Democracy Monument, which has been a meeting place during months of protests.
 Police said 21 people were arrested.

 Demonstrators had partially blocked the road near the monument and set up a barricade, which police attempted to remove.